-The ozone layer is located at the height from 20 to 40 km above the sea level , And it is located in the lower part of the stratosphere layer , As it is the first layer of the atmospheric envelope which contains a suitable amount of oxygen gas , and it also faces the ultraviolet radiations that emitted from the Sun .
+The ozone layer is located at the height of 20 to 40 km above the sea level, And it is located in the lower part of the stratosphere layer, As it is the first layer of the atmospheric envelope that contains a suitable amount of oxygen gas, and it also faces the ultraviolet radiations that emitted from the Sun.

 The structure of the ozone layer

 The ozone layer is composed of the ozone gas which consists of three oxygen atoms.

 The formation of the ozone gas